 So, now that we’ve explained a bit about what the current scientific thought is behind CBD oil and arthritis, you might be wondering how exactly people use it for this condition.

 It is generally thought that the best way to use CBD for arthritis is to apply it topically.
 This means you apply it directly to the area that is inflamed or painful.
-You can do this using CBD oil or creams, gels and lotions.
+You can do this using CBD balm, CBD moisturiser or CBD cream.

 Alternatively, some people may prefer to take CBD oil orally once or twice a day so that it goes into the bloodstream.